Seminole Cultural Arts Council - Color Your Life. Support the Arts.

 Bob Dallari, Seminole County Commissioner

-Bob Dallari currently serves as Chairman of the Seminole County Board of County Commissioners.
+Bob Dallari currently serves on the Seminole County Board of County Commissioners representing District One.
 He was first seated in November 2004, re-elected in 2008, and ran unopposed for a third term in 2012.
 He resides in Oviedo, where he served for eight years on the Oviedo City Council (four years as Chairman).
 He is a native of New York City and graduated from the Rochester Institute of Technology.
 He is employed by Walt Disney World.
 Commissioner Dallari is known to be a strong supporter of the arts, greenways and trails, the preservation of county and state natural lands and wilderness areas, and excellence in public schools.
 His community involvement includes Four H, Cystic Fibrosis Foundation, Kids House of Seminole, Meals On Wheels, Oviedo/Winter Springs Chamber of Commerce, Relay for Life, and the Seminole County Extension Overall Advisory Board.

 Picture